sebwindm/apartment-price-predictor/README.md

 # Project overview:

+# IMPORTANT: As of August 2020, the web scraper triggers a new captcha check from the real estate platform which I couldn't find a way around so far.

 The apartment price predictor scrapes apartment offerings from the web and allows the user to predict the price/rent for an apartment, given certain features like number of rooms and the size of the apartment.

 Production ready project components: